 GeoSpring Hybrid Electric Water Heater - Recovery Time, Unit Running

-The recovery time is a function of a number of different factors including the amount of hot water used, the temperature of the incoming water, the ambient air temperature, heating source etc.
+The hot water recovery time is a function of a number of different factors including the amount of hot water used, the temperature of the incoming water, the ambient air temperature, and heating source.

 Although the heat pump runs longer to reheat the water, it still ends up using up to 67% less energy.
 Most owners use hot water in varying amounts followed by long periods of little or no usage.
 The heat pump has more than sufficient time to reheat the water and satisfy the hot water demands.
 If more than the average amount of water is used, GeoSpring is uniquely designed to switch from heat pump to resistance heat and back again to provide the same volume of hot water as a standard electric water heater.
 In the winter time when ambient air temperatures are likely to be lower, the heat pump will have to run longer to heat the water.